-Wilcox Oaks Golf Club is the only 18 hole golf course in the small community of Red Bluff whihc is 30 minutes south of Redding, it has memberships which are more affordable than you would think, give them a call and join in on the fun!
+Wilcox Oaks Golf Club is the only 18 hole golf course in the small community of Red Bluff which is 30 minutes south of Redding, it has memberships which are more affordable than you would think, give them a call and join in on the fun!

 The Clubhouse with the Pro Shop, Bar and Banquet facilities where remodeled and turned out nicely!

-The pro shop shown here.
+Pro shop interior shown here.

 From the Clubhouse deck you can overlook the covered driving range, practice green and many holes in the distance.

-The pool sits next to the clubhouse opposite side of the driving range and practice putting area.
+The swimming pool sits next to the clubhouse opposite side of the driving range and practice putting area.

 #1 approach shot to a typical small green. as most on the course are traditional round or oval and tilted from back to front.

 #3 Green with a couple protective bunkers.
 Not a tough green but another small target.